The Story of the Sensible CitationJet

 Max Oberbroeckling, Sales Director

-The CitationJet, and its 525-series successors, remain one of the most popular light jets in operation today.
+The CitationJet, and its 525-series successors, remains one of the most popular light jets in operation today.
 Known for their efficiency, reliability, performance, and ease of operation, these aircraft have earned a lasting place among owner-pilots.
 With low direct operating costs, simple systems, and single-pilot capability, the CJ series has become the go-to platform for those seeking jet performance without unnecessary complexity.

 The story begins in the 1960s when the only real option in the light business jet space was the Learjet.
 While it was sleek and fast, it was also loud, fuel-hungry, short on range, and expensive to operate.
 It lacked practicality, especially for conservative business owners in the Midwest looking for something more sensible.
 Cessna responded by conceptualizing the Fanjet 500, designed as a quieter, slower, and more affordable alternative with better runway performance.
 In 1971, the aircraft was certified as the Citation 500, named after the famed Triple Crown winning racehorse, and positioned as a true business tool.
 It was practical, straightforward, and easy to fly.
 In 1977, Cessna further solidified the type’s reputation with the introduction of the Citation 501, which achieved FAA Part 23 certification for single-pilot operation (I/SP) offering another major advantage over the Learjet.